msupply-foundation/conforma-web-app/docs/internal/Element-Type-Specs.md

 **Notes**:

 - the `text` value is never actually presented to the user.
 - the `isValid` field should always be `true` when the response is saved, since items won't be permitted to be added to the list if all input fields are not valid.
-There is currently no additional validity checking of the reponses after they've been entered into the list, although this might be improved in future.
+There is currently no additional validity checking of the responses after they've been entered into the list, although this might be improved in future.

 ---